Students can apply for up to $800.00/academic year.

 Am I eligible for the childbirth and adoption accommodation benefit if I am a primary caregiver?

 Yes.
 Also eligible for the 14-week accommodation are students who assume the role of a primary caregiving parent for a newborn infant or newly adopted pre-school child.
 The 14-week accommodation, which for enrollment purposes can be granted only in one continuous 14-week block, may commence at any point that primary caregiving begins but must be concluded no later than one year after the birth of the child or, in cases of adoption, one year after the child is placed in the home.

 To meet the definition of a primary caregiving parent, students must in good faith declare that for a period of 14 weeks they are spending at least 30 hours on care for their new child during each work week, defined as a period of Monday through Friday between the hours of 7 a.m. and 7 p.m. each of those days.

 I’m going to be an AI next term.
 Do I require any training?

 All students who will serve as first-time AIs are required by the Graduate School to attend AI training.
 AI training is run through the McGraw Center, and is offered once every semester.
 Departments may also conduct their own AI training to supplement the program run by McGraw.

 How do I request the childbirth or adoption accommodation?

-You must submit the Request for Suspension for Childbirth and Adoption form to the Graduate School no less than three months prior to the expected due date or placement date (for adoption).
+A student requesting the 14-week accommodation must submit the request e-form through Tigerhub (link is external) on the Resources and Opportunities tile, no less than three months before the expected due date or placement date (for adoption).